A chamber dance/opera for BAM Next Wave 2015

 Live-narrated short film

-Mega-Delhi Sublime is a solo performance using projected video, live-narration, and original music to imagine an immersive shahr-ashob - the late 18th century form of Urdu poetry that obsessed over Delhi as a city in crisis.
-Narrated by the grandson of a American missionary posted to India in 1945, the piece layers personal narratives, off-beat observations, and meticulous research to bring the contemporary city in and out of focus.
-As we discover connections between an ongoing colonial legacy and a magical but doomed corner of the city known as the Colony of Wooden Dolls, Mega-Delhi Sublime celebrates the old Delhi poets' charge to create art in the face of total corruption, loss, and grave uncertainty.
+Mega-Delhi Sublime is a solo performance of projected video, live-narration, and original music inspired by the shahr-ashob ('city disturber') - the late 18th century form of Urdu poetry that obsessed over a rapidly changing city in a world turning upside-down.
+Narrated by the grandson of a American missionary to India (from 1945 to 1979), and informed by the centuries-old Delhi poets' mastery of describing their city as a place of magic, the piece layers personal narratives with experimental research to bring various contemporary colonial legacies in and out of focus.
+Beginning in a forgotten site of the British Durbars and ending in a magical but doomed corner of the city known as the Colony of Wooden Dolls, Mega-Delhi Sublime ultimately celebrates the Delhi poets' eternal charge to create beauty in the face of abusive power and grave uncertainty.

 Reflections Gallery, Shahpur Jat, Delhi;